 keep your search simple by combining a few keywords using a string.
 For example, if you were researching climate change in Australia, you would enter the terms "climate change" Australia.
 Alternatively you can use the boolean operator AND to combine your keywords, for example, "climate change" and Australia;

 think about alternative or associated keywords you can use.
-For example, if you were searching for information on "Global warming" think about the concept which refers to the rise on the Earths temperature due to a rise in the levels of "carbon emissions" or more broadly "greenhouse gasses".
+For example, if you were searching for information on "Global warming" think about the concept which refers to the rise on the Earths temperature due to "carbon emissions" or more broadly "greenhouse gasses".
 All of these keywords then become possible keywords for research.
 Even more broadly, the concept of "climate change", which refers to global or regional changes in climate, becomes a potential keyword for research as does the terminology "carbon footprint" or "fossil fuels";

 be careful not to go too broad with your keywords, as you may spend a lot of time sifting though documents that are not on point or relevant to your research.
 It is a good idea to start your research for information by using the specific keywords first and if you cant find anything, then go broader.